 The AH-64 Apache incorporates heavy armor to protect the crew and engines from up to 23 mm high explosive rounds often found in the intense hostile environment where it typically operates.

-The nose of the helicopter holds passive infra-red sensors, TV cameras, and laser aiming system.
+Systems on the AH-64 Apache include Target Acquisition and Designation, Pilot Night Vision, passive infrared countermeasures, GPS, Integrated Helmet and Display Sight, TV cameras, and laser aiming.
 Infra-red suppression is used to protect the engine from heat-seeking missiles.
 Avionics and communications systems are housed in armored fairings on both sides of the fuselage.

 The radar, designated "Longbow" is mounted above the rotor head.
 It incorporates a "fire and forget" system that can keep track of up to a dozen targets, including aircraft, and classify them by priority.

-The latest engines used by the AH-64 Apache are digitally controlled for quicker response and better fuel economy, while the tail rotor blades are especially angled to cross at 56 degrees for noise reduction.
+The latest T700-GE-701D engines used by the AH-64 Apache are more powerful with digital control for quicker response and better fuel economy, have an upgraded face gear transmission to accommodate more power, while the tail rotor blades are especially angled to cross at 56 degrees for noise reduction.